rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v1/general-api-info/role-based-access-control.rst

-.. _cbu-dgv1-rbac:
+.. _rbac:

 =========================
 Role Based Access Control
 =========================

 Role Based Access Control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the Cloud Backup API, to authorized users only.
-RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Backup API service capabilities, based on :ref:`roles defined by Rackspace <cbu-dgv1-rbac-available>`.
+RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Backup API service capabilities, based on :ref:`roles defined by Rackspace <rbac-available>`.

 The permissions to perform certain operations in Cloud Backup API — create, read, update, delete — are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.

-.. _cbu-dgv1-rbac-assigning:
+.. _rbac-assigning:

 Assigning roles to account users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~